 From her vision in January 2014 to full reality in June 2018, Domee Shi is redefining the entertainment industry to include a sweet little life lesson on family, love, culture and food in this 6 minute short, Pixar’s Bao.
 Check out this adorable first look at Pixar’s Bao and see why your family will love eating up this adorable Chinese dumpling!

 In Disney•Pixar’s “Bao,” an aging Chinese mom suffering from empty nest syndrome gets another chance at motherhood when one of her dumplings springs to life as a lively, giggly dumpling boy.
 Mom excitedly welcomes this new bundle of joy into her life, but Dumpling starts growing up fast, and Mom must come to the bittersweet revelation that nothing stays cute and small forever.
 This short film from Pixar Animation Studios and director Domee Shi explores the ups and downs of the parent-child relationship through the colorful, rich, and tasty lens of the Chinese immigrant community in Canada. “

 FYI, you may be fighting me for a Pixar’s Bao plushy here in the next few months.
 I can’t get enough of this new Pixar short!
 See Pixar’s Bao on June 15, 2018, opening in front of Incredibles 2.
 Now, who’s hungry for dumplings?

 Love behind-the-scenes Disney info?
 Check out these popular posts from our trip to Pixar:

 I was invited to attend an all-inclusive press trip in exchange for this Pixar’s Bao post.
 All opinions are my own.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more Disney insider information, movie updates and entertainment!
+Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for more Disney insider information, movie updates and entertainment!